Kitchen Design Ideas, A How to Guide

 Freestanding kitchens have a lot of elements that are not built in.
 These could be furniture pieces that line up along the wall or kitchen islands in the center of the room.
 Freestanding kitchens require a lot of design thought ahead of time and aren’t really as randomly put together as they look.

 11. Plan the outline of your kitchen design

-The outline of your kitchen is dictated by the walls that make up the space.
+The kitchen layout is dictated by the walls that make up the space.
 Two sided cabinetry can also create a boundary space similar to half a wall with a countertop.
 A U shaped kitchen is made up of three walls with one wall open to the next room.
 A G shaped kitchen would be a 3-½ wall space with the half space turning into a peninsula leading into the center of the room.
 An L shaped kitchen is made up of two walls perpendicular to one another while a galley kitchen is made up of two walls parallel to one another.
 Kitchens with islands are spaces large enough to put a kitchen island in the middle.
 Take careful measurements of the kitchen dimensions in order to get an accurate plan.

 12. Research your appliances and fixtures

 After choosing your cabinets, you need to choose an oven, sink, and countertops and the accompanying fixtures.

 What kind of oven do you want?
 Do you want separate ovens and a cooktop or a range with both included?
 Do you want electric or natural gas?
 How many burners do you want?
 And don’t forget the vent hood and the microwave.
 You can have a microwave mounted under the cabinets or over the stove to allow you more counter space.